-Outc Outcome Statement 1: Individuals with MS will experience reduced isolation through social activities and group interaction. ation through social
+Outcome Statement 1: Individuals with MS w activities and group in will experience reduced isolation through social interaction.

-Goals Goals and Output Measures: Total
+Goals and Output Measures: Total

-will participate in social and therapeutic activities each month Project Target 144
+1) 90% (144/160) of registered participants will participate in social and therapeutic activities each month Project Target 144

-1) Achieved to Date 249
+Achieved to Date 555

-Percentage 172.9%
+Percentage 385%

-90% (144/160) of participants will gain improvement in MHI score after 6 months Project Target 144
+2) 90% (144/160) of participants will gain Project Target 144

-2) Achieved to Date 46
+improvement in MHI score after 6 months Achieved to Date 148

-Percentage 31.9%
+Percentage 102.8%

-90% (144/160) of parti Project Target 144
+3) 90% (144/160) of participants will gain improvement in MHI score after 12 months Project Target 144

-3) improvement in MHI s core after 12 months Achieved to Date 0
+re after 12 months Achieved to Date 167

-Percentage 0.0%
+Percentage 116%

-Oute Outcome Statement 2: Individuals with MS learn improved coping skills through education and counseling.
-Goa Goals and Output Measures: Total 50% (80 /160) of regist Project Target 80 1) attend support group sessions or participate in individual counseling Achieved to Date 238 Percentage 297.9% 80% (128/160) of registreceive information or • • Project Target 128 2) related resources i wa ana aisabiiity Achieved to Date 207 Percentage 161.7%
+Outcome Statement 2: Individuals with MS lear counseling. arn improved coping skills through education and

+Goals and Output Measures: Total

+1) 50% (80 /160) of registered participants will attend support group sessions or participate in individual counseling Project Target 84

+Achieved to Date 480

+Percentage 571%

+2) 80% (128/160) of registered participants will receive information on MS and disability related resources Project Target 128

+Achieved to Date 342

+Percentage 267%

 We had our first week of "MS Neighborhood Community Centers" in Fort Myers.
 Our local members were very thankful to have activities that were close to home.
 Some can only drive a short distance from home, a few can get a ride as it is close and others are able to take the local bus services.
 One member spoke to me about how wonderful it was to be able to drive herself and feel independent again.
 Other feedback spoke to the services offered at the Community Center.
 They were thankful to get out and be around other like-minded people, to be able to feel heard and supported, to laughing for the first time in a long time while painting with other non-artistic people.
 Physical and mental stimulation has been shown to be comparable to some medications.
 This is all due to the funding for the MS Neighborhood Community Centers.
-Without this funding, our community of people with MS would not have the ability to get out, engage and learn from us and each other, and discover services that abound in Southwest Florida.

-- MS Center client
+Without this funding, our community of people with MS would not have the ability to get out, engage and learn from us and each other, and discover services that abound in Southwest Florida. - MS Center client